First tier tribunals: What to expectby

-As daunting a prospect as it might be, the First Tier Tax Tribunal (FTTT) is something either accountants or their client may face during their career.
+As daunting a prospect as it might be, the first tier tax tribunal (FTT) is something accountants and tax advisers are likely to face at some point during their career.

 Set up in 2009 to replace the four separate tax tribunals (Special and General Commissioners, VAT and Duties and Section 706 Tribunals), the tax chamber deals with direct and indirect tax-related decisions made by HMRC, including: